waylaidwanderer/gemini-plays-pokemon-public/notepad.md

-## I. Core Protocols & Immediate Actions (v40081)
+## I. Core Protocols & Immediate Actions (v40105)
 - **CRITICAL: Immediate Data Management:** I will use `manage_world_knowledge` and `define_map_marker` on the *same turn* a discovery is made.
 Deferring tasks is a critical failure.
-- **CRITICAL: WKG Protocol (v17 - Numeric ID Mandate):** My manual WKG management has been error-prone.
-I will now follow a strict three-step process using **numeric map IDs only**. **Step 1: Node Verification.** I will query the WKG to ensure both source and destination nodes exist.
-If a node is missing, I will add it using `manage_world_knowledge` with the `add_node` action, numeric map ID, and descriptive tags. **Step 2: Edge Verification.** After confirming both nodes exist, I will query for an edge. **Step 3: Edge Creation.** Only if no edge exists will I create one.
-This protocol prevents graph corruption and tool errors.
+- **CRITICAL: WKG Protocol (v17 - Numeric ID Mandate):** I will follow a strict three-step process using **numeric map IDs only**. **Step 1: Node Verification.** Query the WKG to ensure both source and destination nodes exist.
+If a node is missing, add it. **Step 2: Edge Verification.** After confirming both nodes exist, query for an edge. **Step 3: Edge Creation.** Only if no edge exists will I create one.
+This protocol prevents graph corruption.
-- **CRITICAL: Map Marker Protocol (v9):** Mark defeated trainers, used warps (both entry and exit), and confirmed dead ends *immediately*. **DO NOT MARK MAP-EDGE TRANSITIONS.** These are handled exclusively by the World Knowledge Graph.
+- **CRITICAL: Map Marker Protocol (v9):** Mark defeated trainers, used warps (entry and exit), and confirmed dead ends *immediately*. **DO NOT MARK MAP-EDGE TRANSITIONS.** These are handled exclusively by the World Knowledge Graph.
 - **CRITICAL: Agent Usage Protocol (v2):** Agents are for **reasoning and high-level strategy**, not for computational tasks like tile-by-tile pathfinding.
 If I am stuck on navigation, I will use my `exploration_strategist_agent` or a dedicated computational tool.

 ## II.
 Game Mechanics & Battle Intel